vaquerizaslab/tadtool/README.md

 optional arguments:
-  -h, --help            show this help message and exit -a ALGORITHM, --algorithm ALGORITHM
+  -h, --help            show this help message and exit
+	-a ALGORITHM, --algorithm ALGORITHM
                         TAD-calling algorithm.
 Options: insulation,
-                        directionality.
+                        ninsulation, directionality.
 Default: insulation.
+  -n NORMALISATION_WINDOW, --normalisation-window NORMALISATION_WINDOW
+                        Normalisation window in number of regions.
+Only affects ninsulation algorithm.
+If not specified,
+                        window will be the whole chromosome.
 ```

 As `plot`, `tads` needs a Hi-C matrix and a regions BED file as input.
 In addition, it requires a window size in base pairs and a cutoff (floating point).
 Optionally, the user can specify an output file to save TAD regions, otherwise TADs will be written to the command line.
+For further parameters, see `plot`.